Dideolami/NGO-Operational-Performance-Analysis/README.md

   - Completion Rate (%)
     A calculated metric was created to measure program completion:
     Completion Rate (%) = (Number of students who completed the program / Total enrolled students) * 100

-## Metrics Considered but Not Selected
-  - Raw attendance counts were not used because percentage attendance provides better comparison across programs of different sizes.
-  - Total assessment score was not used since average score better reflects academic performance trends.
-  - Gender-based performance comparison was not included due to lack of strategic focus in the current business objective.

 **View the Pivot analysis below**